• Menu

 Advanced training in skills like obedience, agility, herding and scentwork will also help to prevent your dog getting bored and destructive.

-The bouffant Rough Collie also benefits from training from a young age to accept being brushed and groomed.
+The bouffant Rough Collie benefits from training from a young age to accept being brushed and groomed.

 Rough Collie vs Border Collie Exercise